Human rights in Qatar: Language barriers

-Flogging is used in Qatar as a punishment for alcohol consumption or illicit sexual relations.
-According to Amnesty International, in 2012 at least six foreign nationals were sentenced to floggings of either 40 or 100 lashes.

-People convicted of sodomy can face imprisonment of up to three years.
-Muslims convicted of zina (unlawful sexual intercourse such as adultery and bestiality) can be sentenced to flogging.
-Non-Muslims can face imprisonment in such cases.

 Freedom of expression

 Freedom of expression is the political right to communicate one's opinions and ideas.
 A life sentence was handed to the Qatari poet Mohammed al-Ajami, also known as Mohammed Ibn al-Dheeb, for criticism of the government during the 2012 United Nations Climate Change Conference in Qatar.
 Observers were not allowed to enter the court, and al-Ajami himself was not present at the sentencing.
 All the information available points to Mohammed al-Ajami being a prisoner of conscience who had been placed behind bars solely for his words.
 Al-Ajami was released from prison in March 2016 after a royal pardon commuted his sentence.

-A cyber law which passed in late September 2014 severely limited freedom of speech and freedom of expression rights, granting the government and authorities the ability to punish "content that may harm the country" with jail time of up to 3 years, and fines around 500,000 QR.
+A cyber law which passed in late September 2014 severely limited freedom of speech and freedom of expression rights, granting the government and authorities the ability to punish "content that may harm the country" with jail time of up to three years, and fines around 500,000 QR.
 The law states that the authority may in each individual case judge whether the content is suitable or not.
 No guidelines or references are currently available to say what type of content is allowed.

 In July 2020, Qatar International Centre for Conciliation and Arbitration (QICCA) board member for International Relations Sheikh Dr Thani bin Ali al-Thani claimed that Qatar’s legislation and laws “highly support sophisticated media activity,” guarantee freedom of opinion and expression, press and media freedom.